m15r/gen-username/README.md

 # Random Unique Username Generator

-Easily generates random and unique usernames from a dictionary with thousands of words.
+Easily generate random and unique usernames from a dictionary with thousands of words.
 Simple and lightweight.

 ## Install